ytyeoh/autocount/order/sync_order.md

 **Orders FOr Autocount**
 ----
-  Returns json data about order by order status set by client to sync
+  Returns json data about orders by order status set by client to sync

 * **URL**